• Skip to primary navigation

 Storage & Reheating Tips

-While this salmon is best eaten right away, leftovers are pretty good, too.
+Refrigerate: While salmon is best served right away, leftovers are good, too.
 Cover the salmon with plastic wrap or put it into an airtight container.
 Refrigerate for three to four days.
-Leftovers can be frozen but the quality will suffer a bit.

 More Salmon Recipes